hpssjellis/covid19-letters-from-james/README.md

 In BC there seems to have been a spike upwards yesterday.

+And just 2 in the afternoon release from Ontario so a total of 24 today here.
+Ontario seems relatively stable for a week now.
+Hard to tell with BC because that 83 spike might have been delayed tests over the weekend, but its still bigger numbers than we are seeing.

+...

 You probably never noticed, but you already lived through the 2009 H1N1 flu pandemic and survived.
 60 million cases, 275,000 hospitalizations and 12,500 deaths in the US alone.